ajaen4/eks-complete-cicd/README.md

 The file "argo-cd-apps.yaml" defines in a simple manner the Kubernetes stacks that need to be deployed.
 In this example we have defined a CDK8s stack defined in this same repo in the "k8s" folder.
 It contains the necessary components to monitor a Kubernetes cluster: a metrics server to serve the cluster's metrics, a Prometheus server to store these and a Grafana server to display them.

-In this file you can define any app you may like, you just need to add the config to the array.
+In the "argo-cd-apps.yaml" file you can define any app you may like, you just need to add the config to the array.
 It is important to note that it doesn't need to be a CDK8s application, the only requirement is that all Kubernetes manifests are stored in a folder where our Argo CD server can find them.
+Every registry found is then deployed with Pulumi as an Argo Kubernetes CRD to be registered as an Argo Application.

+From this moment on Argo can deploy the Kubernetes applications found in each targeted repo.
+The applications are set to be deployed manually, so in order to deploy them you must log in to the Argo CD UI and click on synchronize.
+This is for simplicity purposses but this setting can be changed easily.

 ## Installation